Margaret Brennan: CBS News

 Brennan joined CBS News in July 2012 and has been based in Washington since that time.
 She reported on the White House throughout the Obama and Trump administrations for CBS programs and is a substitute anchor on CBS This Morning and the CBS Evening News.
 Brennan was also part of the CBS News team honored with a 2012-2013 Alfred I. Dupont-Columbia Award for coverage of the Newtown tragedy.

 Brennan's reporting has taken her to Tehran, Baghdad, Kabul, Beijing, and Havana.
 She has covered diplomatic negotiations, including the nuclear deal with Iran, the chemical weapons deal in Syria, and the reopening of relations with Cuba.
 She conducted the first US interview with South Korean President Park Geun-Hye, covering the president's hardline policy against North Korea.

 The interview made headlines in Pyongyang and Seoul, where Brennan's etiquette was the topic of a morning show.

-She was also among the first reporters to interview Hillary Clinton about the fatal attack on the US mission in Benghazi, Libya.

 At a press conference on September 9, 2013, she asked Secretary of State John Kerry about any possibility for the Syrian government to avoid a U.S. strike.
 Kerry's answer, that Assad could "turn over every single bit of his chemical weapons to the international community in the next week" (although later his answer was retracted as "a rhetorical argument about the impossibility and unlikelihood of Assad turning over chemical weapons he has denied using" by a State Department spokesperson), led Russia's foreign minister Sergey V. Lavrov to propose this as a solution to the crisis.

 On February 22, 2018, she was named the 10th moderator of Face the Nation, the CBS Sunday morning political interview program, becoming the second woman to moderate the program.
 On October 1, 2024, she was one of the moderators of CBS' 2024 United States vice presidential debate.

-Comments on free speech in Nazi Germany

-During a February 2025 episode of Face the Nation in an interview with Secretary of State Marco Rubio Brennan criticized Vice President of the United States JD Vance’s speech at the Munich Security Conference in Germany; Brennan claimed: "he was standing in a country where free speech was weaponized to conduct a genocide."